Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 Crossing Over to the Other Side: Cultural Transmigration in Xu Xi’s “Famine” (2004) and ZZ Packer’s “Geese” (2003)

-Xu Xi’s “Famine” (2004) and ZZ Packer’s “Geese” (2003) are two short stories featuring complex female protagonists who leave home for foreign destinations without any thought of what to do for money when they get there.
-For both, death by starvation (“Geese”) and/or suicide (“Famine”) seems imminent, although the self-possessed and more mature protagonist of “Famine” appears to act with greater forethought and deliberation, referring to a “plan,” even if hastily implemented.
+For both, death by starvation (“Geese”) and/or suicide (“Famine”) seems imminent, although the self-possessed and more mature protagonist of “Famine” appears to act with slightly greater forethought and deliberation, at least referring to a “plan,” even if hastily implemented.
 She is sarcastically apologetic about booking business class to catch a last-minute flight from Hong Kong to New York (“I didn’t mean to fly in dignity, but having never traveled in summer, or at all, I didn’t plan months ahead, long before flights filled up” (668)), but we soon realize that luxury and opulence are part of her plan, indeed, the very point of it.

-Her perceptions of her own limited choices in life are only revealed subtly, though innuendo, symbolism, and anecdotes, which typically occur while lingering too long (even her waiters do not want to “wait” for her) over disappointing restaurant menus in five-star hotel restaurants.
-Her disappointment over the menu choices is a veiled metaphor for the predicament she now finds herself in life.
+Her perceptions of her own limited choices in life are only revealed subtly, though innuendo, symbolism, and anecdote, which typically occur while lingering too long (even her waiters do not want to “wait” for her!) over disappointing restaurant menus in five-star hotel restaurants.
+Her disappointment over the menu choices is a thinly veiled metaphor for the predicament she now finds herself in life.
 In her own mind, at least, she takes back control over her own life, no longer being lazy, and “moving the cookie wheel.”
 But what’s the plan?
+We all want to know.
 When she tried to take back control over her life as a child, she did it by a hunger strike.
-Her parents had threatened to starve her, and she took back control by starving herself.
-Now, she is going to starve, so she is going in the other direction, it seems, to try to take control of her life by self-indulgence or “opulence” as she describes it.
-Opulence is the opposite of famine.
+Now that she is going to starve, she is going in the other direction, it seems, to try to take control of her life by self-indulgence or “opulence,” as she describes it.
+How is this going to work out?

-In “Famine,” the downward trajectory of the protagonist’s life is so profound that we can only surmise that near starvation (living on a “rice bowl”), suicide, or actual starvation, are her only options as she continuously tries, though a weeklong orgy of food and extravagance, to “vanquish her fear of death and opulence”(670).
-Premeditated demise at her own hand is most definitely implied here and toward the end of the story, since her “fear of opulence” has obviously already been overcome; this retired teacher is knowingly spending thousands on food and hotels each day, and of course, the pairing of “opulence “with “death” is in itself auspicious (fear of “death and famine” makes sense, but not “fear of death and opulence”), making the attentive reader ponder how exactly her fear of death and expensive meals are correlated to each other in the protagonist’s own mind.
+In “Famine,” the downward trajectory of the protagonist’s life is so profound that we can only surmise that near starvation (living on a “rice bowl”), suicide, or actual starvation, are her only real options as she continuously tries, though a weeklong orgy of food and extravagance in New York, to “vanquish her fear of death and opulence”(670).
+Imminent demise at her own hand is most definitely implied with this odd coupling, since her “fear of opulence” has obviously already been overcome; this retired teacher is knowingly spending thousands on food and hotels each day, and of course, the pairing of “opulence “with “death” is in itself auspicious (fear of “death and famine” makes sense, but not “fear of death and opulence”), making the attentive reader ponder how exactly death and expensive meals (opulence) are correlated in the protagonist’s own mind.

 At the end of the story, almost as if to compensate for all of the famine in her life, she is ordering endless meals and wine via room service for herself and her imaginary guests, which include the one friend she left back in Hong Kong, all her former students and colleagues, her former suitor and his wife and children, her deceased parents who are miraculously restored to health, and even for complete strangers who crowd into the room to partake in the feast.